Jiinja/Lazar-Game/README.md

 ### About the game

 - Click on the large green box to add as many walls as you want
-- Drag and drop walls anywhere on the play area using the small blue circles before pressing play
+- Drag and drop walls anywhere on the play area using the small blue circles
 - Drag and drop walls onto the large red box to delete them
 - Drag and drop the Lazar Gun at any time to any location
 - Click on the smaller red circles after clicking on an object to rotate and/or resize
-- Press the blue play button to lock the walls in place and begin shooting lazars from the lazar gun
+- Press the blue play button to begin shooting lazars from the lazar gun
-- Press the blue pause button to delete all lazars and move walls around again
+- Press the blue pause button to stop shooting lazars and delete all lazars
 - Press the small white X button on the bottom right to reset everything

 ## Features